 3. Contains added sugar

-Animal crackers often come with added sugar which provides a sweet taste but can be detrimental to your health.
+Animal crackers often come with added sugar that provides a sweet taste but can harm your health.

-And since animal crackers are often consumed in larger quantities, it’s easy to see how they can quickly add up.
+And since animal crackers are addictive, it’s easy to see how they can quickly add up.

 In the long run, consuming too much added sugar may result in weight, obesity, diabetes, and other serious health issues.